-As you can see from the above, many of the shares in the Vanguard ETF basket have been discussed in our list of the best European stocks to buy.
+As you can see from the above, many of the shares in the Vanguard ETF basket have been discussed in our list of popular European stocks.
 But, in addition to the above, you’ll be investing in 1,300 other European companies.
 And of course – like most ETFs, you will also be entitled to dividends.
 This is usually distributed on a quarterly basis.

-Although we have already discussed the best European stocks to buy in 2021 – we would suggest doing your own research.
+Although we have already discussed some popular European stocks in 2022 – we would suggest doing your own research.
 In doing so, you’ll be able to buy stocks that mirror your financial goals and appetite for risk.